cloudmesh/classes/docs/source/assignments.rst

 Task:
 	Get your software set up for later lectures and final project.

-	First some background: You will need modest software for some of lectures and homework.
+	You will need modest software for some of lectures and homework.
 This can be most easily done in Python (Java is also possible, but no other languages are allowed).
-Software such as R or D3.js are accepted in the final project
+Software such as R or D3.js are accepted in the final project.

 Python:
+	* Install Python on your computer, use virtualenv
+	* Learn Python
-	Learn Python and do a simple Python application demonstrating:
+	* Learn Python pandas and do a simple Python application demonstrating:

 		* a linechart
 		* a barchart

-	Learn pandas and demonstrate how to create

-	* a linechart
-	* a barchart

-	Review of Scipy
+	Review of Scipy:

 		* look at the scipy manual and be aware what you can do with it in case you chose a Project

 Futuresystems:
 	* Obtain an account on Futuresystems.org and join project